neuefische/web-exercises/sessions/js-conditions-and-booleans/statements/README.md

 - You only have to touch the [`index.js`](./index.js) file.

-## Development

-### CodeSandbox

-This project is JavaScript only so there is nothing to view in the "Browser" tab.
-Please select the "Tests" tab to check your progress.

 ### Local development

 To run project commands locally, you need to install the dependencies using `npm i` first.